Widowhood effect: Health effects

-Experiencing the loss of a spouse often changes many components of the widow's life.
-The recently widowed individual is forced to change their everyday routine, which often puts immense stress on the recent widower/widow.
-Research has found that surviving spouses tend to experience significant weight loss after the death of their partner.
-It has been theorized that these changes in weight are the result of differences in dietary intake before and after the death of a spouse.
-Danit Shahar and colleagues surveyed 116 older individuals in order to track their weight and eating habits over the course of their longitudinal study.
-Half of the participants were widowed, and the other half were non-widowed.
-The study found that the widowed subjects were more likely to eat meals alone than the married individuals.
-The diets of the widowed subjects consisted of more commercial foods than their counterparts, but they also lost a significant amount of weight compared to the married group.
-The authors hypothesized that this weight loss was the result of the widowed participants not finding as much enjoyment in eating as they once did.
-This lack of fulfillment during meals was correlated to a lack of companionship while eating.
-Widowed subjects had less of an appetite and as a result lost weight over the course of the study.

 Mental

-The death of a spouse can have a major impact on a person's mental health.
+The death of a spouse can have a major impact on one's mental health.
 Each individual may respond to their spouse's death differently.
-After the death of a spouse many widows begin to take more prescription medications for mental health issues.
-The mental health effects of men and women also differ.
-Men may become more depressed in widowhood compared to women because men may not have a strong enough support group.
-Married men also report a higher rate of happiness in their marriage and the death of their spouse could drastically alter this happiness.
-Men and women both show greater rates of depression after the death of a spouse but the rates of depression in men tends to be higher than in women.
+After the death of a spouse, many widows began to take more prescription medications for mental health issues.
+The mental health effects differ between men and women.
+Men may become more depressed in widowhood compared to women.
+Married men also report a higher rate of happiness in their marriage which could be drastically altered after the partners death.
+Men and women both show greater rates of depression after the death of a spouse but the rates of depression in men tend to be higher than in women.

 A 2021 systematic review and meta-analysis by Singham, Bell, Saunders, and Stott reported that significant life stressors, such as the loss of a spouse, may be considered a risk factor in cognitive decline.